-There will be on-site parking for operatives and visitors on the site which will be clearly marked and distanced from the demolition works area, utilising the existing car park areas.
+Other than Main Contractor staff, there is no on-site parking and operatives and visitors will be encouraged to walk, cycle or take public transport to the site.

 All deliveries need to be planned and booked in with the site management team and any delivery arriving without notice will be turned away.
 All deliveries will be signed and escorted on to site by a qualified banksman.